West Malvern, Worcestershire Planning Applications

 Planning Activity in West Malvern

-The most common application types near West Malvern were tree works (10), full planning applications (9), discharge of conditions (2).
+The most common application types near West Malvern were tree works (10), full planning applications (8), outline applications (1).
 The significant number of tree-related applications is typical for areas with mature tree cover or active tree preservation orders.

 1 planning appeal was lodged, of which 0 were allowed and 1 was dismissed (0% success rate).
 This low success rate indicates that the council's refusal decisions are generally upheld by the Planning Inspectorate.